BiggillyBoyMan/tp/README.md

 ![Ui](docs/images/Ui.png)

-* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 * This is **a project for Software Engineering (SE) students**.<br>
   Example usages:
     * as a digital internship tracking tool for students